-RUUNAA deals with the following basic issues: (1) definition of the types of organizations covered; (2) the relation of the principles to other existing laws; (3) the recognition that a UNA is a legal entity and the legal implications flowing from this status, including the ability of a UNA to own and dispose of property and to sue and be sued in its own name; (4) the contract and tort liability of a UNA and its members and managers; (5) internal governance, fiduciary duties, and agency authority; and (6) dissolution and merger.
+RUUNAA deals with the following basic issues: (1) definition of the types of organizations covered; (2) the relation of the principles to other existing law; (3) the ability of a UNA to own and dispose of property and to sue and be sued in its own name; (4) the contract and tort liability of a UNA and its members and managers; (5) internal governance, fiduciary duties, and agency authority; and (6) dissolution and merger.

-RUUNAA is not nearly as comprehensive as the American Bar Association Model Nonprofit Corporation Act (ABA Model Act) promulgated in 1952 and most recently revised in 2008, some version of which has been adopted in most states.
+RUUNAA is not nearly as comprehensive as the American Bar Association Model

+Nonprofit Corporation Act (ABA Model Act) promulgated in 1952 and most recently revised in 2008, which has been adopted in most states.
 RUUNAA merely provides a basic legal framework for UNAs and is not intended to be a substitute for organizing a UNA as a nonprofit corporation under state law.